suhailphotos/Incept/README.md

-# BootStrapX
+# Incept

-BootStrapX is a powerful package designed to help you efficiently manage, create, delete, modify, and catalog courses, projects, and directories.
-Whether you're working on a new Python project, organizing a course, or managing VFX-related projects in tools like Nuke or Houdini, BootStrapX provides a streamlined solution.
+Incept is a powerful package designed to help you efficiently manage, create, delete, modify, and catalog courses, projects, and directories.
+Whether you're working on a new Python project, organizing a course, or managing VFX-related projects in tools like Nuke or Houdini, Incept provides a streamlined solution.
 All your project and course information is tracked in a Notion database for a centralized and organized workflow.

 ---